ram-patil1812/Web-application-using-Flask-framework/README.md

 This project is create to make a website to manage bank customer record.
 This project is created using python in spyder and flask framework by establishing connection with Xampp.

-In this web applocation project I used flask framework module like request - to establish connection to xampp (request is a function to extract the data from keys) render_template - to redirect Html file
+In this web application project I used flask framework module like request - to establish connection to xampp (request is a function to extract the data from keys) render_template - to redirect Html file